A personal journal

 3. Relax "Sung": Tai Chi is known as movement meditation.
 Thus, the mind (awareness) and chi (breath) are united with movement (in the present moment).
 The movement is effortless because there is no self.
 One becomes a detached observer.
 The muscles are relaxed, and the chi is moved through the ligaments.
 Beginners need to pay particular attention to the shoulders since the muscular tension is most profound at this point.
 One needs to relax the shoulders, and drop the elbows while practicing the form.
 Sung is closely related to Peng Ching.

 4. Keep Alignment: The body must be upright, keep the neck and the back straight.
-The tail-boned is tucked in so that the buttocks are not sticking out.
+The tailbone is tucked in so that the buttocks are not sticking out.
 The chest is not sticking out, nor the upper back hunched forward.

 5. The source of movements is in the waist and spine as in a wheel revolving around an axle: The waist is rotated around the spine like a wheel revolving around an axle.
 In this case, the axle is perpendicular to the ground.
 Thus in movement, the waist is moved horizontal to the ground and rotating around the spine.